GeorgyFirsov/Decrypt/README.md

 # Decrypt

+> 👉 **Note**: it is just an experiment to improve my skills in machine learning and data science.
+It is not an accurate method for decryption.
+I just want to find out various regularities in words encrypted with different methods and research them.

 ### Motivation

 It is hard to decrypt a message with unknown encryption method.
 Main reason for this fact is following: encryption methods are developed in such a way to make you not to find out original message easily without a knowledge about encryption method used for this concrete text.